A minimal C++ development environment

 At least one static analyzer

-C++ and C are not easy languages.
-They have a lot of gotchas and undefined behaviour.
 This means that an incorrect program seems to work correctly, and unrelated changes can break parts of the program, like adding or removing a comment.

 It is crucial to avoid such type of errors as soon as possible.

-There are many static analyzers, tools that can find logical errors in your source code.
-For example, most compilers support optional diagnostic that can be enabled.
-For GCC, a good starting point would be -Wall -Wextra -pedantic
+There are many static analyzers, which are tools that can find logical errors in your source code.

 Another static analyzer easy to use (even with a GUI for those who feel more conformable) and multiplatform, is Cppcheck.
-The biggets advantage is that it can be used with no configuration on nearly every project, and does not depend on the build system.
+The biggest advantage is that it can be used with no configuration on nearly every project, and does not depend on the build system.

 A test suite

-The easiest way to get confident with source code is sperimenting with it.
-Test suites like Catch2 make this task easy.
+The easiest way to get confident with source code is by experimenting with it.

 -